sandalharman/SafeSurf/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 📬 Contact
-Developer: Your Name
+Developer: Harman,Jai,Aastha,Ashita,Vishesh
-Email: your.email@example.com
+Email: sandalharmann@gmail.com
-GitHub: @yourusername
+GitHub: @sandalharman

 Made with ❤️ in Python